google-research/robel/README.md

 the real world.
 It provides Gym-compliant environments that easily run in both simulation (for rapid prototyping) and on real hardware.
-ROBEL robots are robust and scalable - they have facilitated over 14000 hours (as of Aug'19) of real world training with various learning-based methods.
+ROBEL robots are robust and scalable - they have facilitated over 14000 hours (as of Aug'19) of real-world training with various learning-based methods.
 Benchmarks using several learning-based methods are provided for ease of comparison and extensibility.
+Refer to [ROBEL's webpage](http://roboticsbenchmarks.org) for full details.

 ## Robot Platforms